Sahil-kamboj-dev/Git-Repo/MicroServices/DEMO Projects/CurrencyMicroServices/currency-exchange-service/ReadMe.txt

 HalfOpen :- after wait is over try some %age of services  ( can be configured )
 			if getting response  { go back to closed } else { go back to open state and again waits }

+#
+Tried @RateLimiter used for setting no. of calls per time.
+Added config. related to RateLimiter.
+Tried @Bulkhead used for number of requests at a time.